 8. Hang out with some non-humans

-Ask your neighbours and friends: they might have a dog you could take for a walk occasionally, or a cat you could come over to visit and pet.
-Or, if all else fails, head to a dog park!
+Ask your neighbours and friends; they might have a dog you could take for a walk occasionally, or a cat you could come over to visit and pet.
+If all else fails, head to a dog park!
 Added bonus, everyone loves animals, so kicking it with a pet is a guaranteed way to meet new people.

 When you’re feeling isolated, volunteering helps to get you out into the world and connects you with the community around you.
 There are stacks of charities that need volunteers.